Last Updated on: 28th September 2023, 09:38 am

 - Foul-smelling odor.

-Head tumors are a problem because they exert pressure on the brain, resulting in balance loss.
+Head tumors exert pressure on the brain, resulting in balance loss.
 Similarly, tumors within the ear cavity can throw off a parrot’s coordination and balance.

 Tumors can even affect a parrot’s ability to stand.
-According to Vet Times, testicular tumors are most frequently seen in budgerigars (parakeets), which cause:
+According to Vet Times, testicular tumors are most commonly observed in budgerigars (American parakeets), which cause the following problems:

 - Hind limb weakness.

-These are linked to losing balance, preventing parrots from standing on their perches.
+These are linked to loss of balance, preventing parrots from securely perching.

 Sciatic Nerve Compression

-This gas is colorless and odorless, so it’s sometimes a mystery why parrots suddenly lose their balance and become listless.
-However, keeping a parrot in the kitchen while you cook is dangerous.
+Due to its colorless and odorless nature, it can be a mystery why parrots suddenly lose their balance and become listless.
+Keeping a parrot in the kitchen while cooking is a highly unsafe practice.